惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 A modern dining table with six wooden chairs faces large windows overlooking a coastal city and hills under a cloudy sky.

-The fixtures themselves are minimal as to not distract from the Bay views.
+The minimal fixtures don’t distract from the bay views.

 “Circadian lighting” that changes over the course of the day is thought to contribute to better sleep habits.